Skip to main content

 26. Participate in work-based learning experiences.

-30. Demonstrate proficiency in configuring and troubleshooting hardware devices and drivers.
+30. Configure and troubleshoot hardware devices and drivers.

-39. Describe the importance of professional ethics and legal responsibilities.
+39. Demonstrate professional ethics and legal responsibilities in IT support.

-40. Incorporate appropriate leadership and supervision techniques, customer service strategies, and standards of personal ethics to accomplish job objectives and enhance workplace performance.
+40. Incorporate leadership, customer-service strategies, and ethical standards to enhance workplace performance.

 41. Participate in work-based learning experiences.

-42. Administer accounts and resources on computers running server operating system software in a networked environment.
+42. Administer accounts and resources on computers running server operating systems.

 50. Administer servers remotely.